mozilla/medusa/README.md

 Medusa
 ======

-Medusa is a tracking, alerting, and visualization service for regressions in [Telemetry](http://telemetry.mozilla.org/).
+[Medusa](http://alerts.telemetry.mozilla.org/index.html) (also known as Telemetry Alerts) is a tracking, alerting, and visualization service for regressions in [Telemetry](http://telemetry.mozilla.org/).
 It aims to provide a unified frontend for managing regression alerts.

 Medusa does not perform detection of regressions by itself; it exposes an API that **detectors** - services that detect regressions - can post to.
 For example, [Cerberus](https://github.com/mozilla/cerberus#readme) is a detector for histogram regressions.